shopware/helm-charts/charts/shopware/README.md

 > **Note:**
 > Ensure that the `PullImagePolicy` is not set to `Always`, as this will force the cluster to attempt to pull the image from a remote repository, which may not be available.

 # Usage

 Once you have a running cluster with S3 and ingress support, you can install this Helm chart.
 Customize the installation using the [values.yaml](values.yaml) file.

 ## Minimal Installation
 For a minimal installation, run:

-#TODO: Before the official release, ensure to update this command to point to the public repository.
+[//]: # (TODO: Before the official release, ensure to update this command pointing to the public repository.)
 ```
 helm install shopware . --namespace shopware --create-namespace
 ```

 > **Note:**
 > The s3 tenant setup may take a few seconds.
-So Shopware is running before the assets are public.
+> So Shopware is running before the assets are public.

 ## Installation With Istio
 For a more complex setup with additional prerequisites, you can install this Helm chart with Istio support: